 - Cable Strength Machines – functional cable strength machines like, a dual adjustable pulley, are becoming more popular components of rigs simply because they are extremely versatile and save taking up any other gym floor space with resistance machinery.

-- Rebounders and Wall Ball Targets – Medicine ball and wall ball exercises play a large part in CrossFit WODs all around the world, so two of our favourite additions to functional rigs are overhead wall ball targets and ground level medicine ball rebounders.
+- Rebounders and Wall Ball Targets – Medicine ball and wall ball exercises are great explosive, full-body exercises, so two of our favourite additions to functional rigs are overhead wall ball targets and ground level medicine ball rebounders.

 - Battle Rope Anchors – We often see battle ropes being used looped through kettlebell handles and around plyo boxes, but a far more secure option is a fixed eyelet or hook through which the rope can be securely threaded at the base of your rig.